Using a security hierarchy to filter data by user

 If your custom attribute has its Multi-Value option selected, each time you choose a hierarchy value it will be added to the list.

-(You can also set the Value field directly to a unique name if you prefer, rather than selecting values from a cube.)
+You can also set the Value field to a hierarchy unique name or to the raw keys from the data source if you prefer, rather than selecting values from a cube.

 Submit the dialogs when finished.
 A popup will inform you that you will need to log off and log back on for the changes to take effect.